 John Anthony Lennon

-Reared in Mill Valley, California, Lennon earned a Bachelor of Arts degree in literature at the University of San Francisco, and holds a master’s degree and doctorate from the University of Michigan where he studied with Leslie Bassett, William Bolcom, and William Albright.
+Reared in Mill Valley, California, Lennon earned a Bachelor of Arts degree in literature at the University of San Francisco and holds a master’s degree and doctorate from the University of Michigan where he studied with Leslie Bassett, William Bolcom, and William Albright.

 Lennon is published by C.F.
 Peters, Dorn Publications, Michael Lorimer Editions, ECS, Fatrock Ink (Presser), Columbia University Press and the Oxford University Press.
 In addition to Albany Records, recordings are with Bridge Records, Capstone, Open Loop, Equilibrium, and others.

 Biographical material may be found in The New Grove’s Dictionary of Music and Musicians and the Harvard Biographical Dictionary of Music.
 Interview with Robert Raines, Composition in the Digital World, Oxford University Press, 2015.
+For archives of manuscripts and papers, contact the Rose Library at Emory University.
+Visit the Library of Congress site for an archive of this website.